apurvanakade/apurvanakade.github.io/content/Random/Stray Thoughts/Philosophy and Me.md

 Anything practical.

 I do not make decisions based on Philosophy.
-The question of whether we have Free-will or not is irrelevant when it comes to deciding what to watch next on Netflix.
+The question of whether we have free-will or not is irrelevant when it comes to deciding what to watch next on Netflix.
 I don't need to know the meaning of life when I'm running.
 I don't need to know the true nature of things when I'm pooping.
 I'm a pragmatist before I'm a theorist.
 For me, there is no difference between Philosophy and going to the gym.

 That is not to say that Philosophy does not affect my decisions.
 In much the same way that I don't make decisions based on how many kilometers I ran this week, I don't make decisions based on Philosophical arguments.
 Nevertheless, being in good physical shape helps me live my life better, same with having better analytical skills.